Alternative Risk Transfer Market - Explained

 Alternative risk transfer (ART), also known as structured insurance, is a form of coverage or protection used by risk-bearing organizations other than by conventional insurance and reinsurance.
 In simple terms, alternative risk transfer, or ART, is an alternative to insurance where a corporation can transfer risk without the use of a conventional form of business insurance.
 Its solutions are particularly useful where traditional insurance is not effective in unique and challenging situations.
 It provides unique ways of managing risks that are increasingly complex to businesses that can not be covered by conventional insurance and have led to increased use of the risk transfer form.
 The alternative market for risk transfer includes Risk Retention Groups (RRGs), insurance bins, and captive insurers.

 Back To: INSURANCE & RISK MANAGEMENT

-A Little More on What is the Alternative Risk Transfer (ART) Market
+How does the Alternative Risk Transfer (ART) Market Work?

 The area of alternative risk transfer grew out of a series of insurance capability crises in the 1970s through the 1990s that forced conventional coverage purchasers to search for more flexible forms of purchasing security.
 Across two key categories, the alternative risk transfer market is broken down into risk transfer via alternative products and risk transfer via alternative carriers.
 Most of these approaches enable investors in capital markets to play a more direct role in insurance and reinsurance security, thus increasing convergence between insurance and financial markets in the wider field of alternative risk transfers.
 The alternative market for risk management offers an organization multiple forms of policy-making options, giving it a customized existence.